leothorp/yarn-exclude/README.md

 and running `yarn install`.

-Glob and array notation for `workspaces` will also work, for example:
+Glob and array notation for `workspaces` will also work.

 ```
   "workspaces": [